-International students are required to supply the Associate Dean of Students with a phone number, off-campus address, as well as, contact information for parents or guardians in case of emergency.
-This information is available to the staff of the Student Affairs office.
-If an international student is missing from the college, the Associate Dean of Students in conjunction with the Office of Residence Life will investigate the circumstances surrounding the disappearance.
-The friends and parents of the missing student will immediately be notified in attempt to locate the student's whereabouts.
+International students are required to supply the Senior Vice President of Innovation and Strategic Planning or designee with a phone number, off-campus address, as well as, contact information for parents or guardians in case of emergency.
+This information is available to the staff of the Student and Enrollment Services division.
+If an international student is missing from the college, the Senior Vice President of Innovation and Strategic Planning or designee in conjunction with the Office of Residence Life, will investigate the circumstances surrounding the disappearance.
+The family members of the missing student will immediately be notified in attempt to locate the student's whereabouts.
 If the student is missing for more than 24 hours, the local authorities will be notified.

-If the student does not report back to campus, the PDSO is required to terminate his/her I- 20 document and notify the United States Customs and Immigration Services (USCIS) and The Department of Homeland Security via the Student and Exchange Visitor Information Services (SEVIS) within.
+If the student does not report back to campus, the PDSO is required to terminate his/her I-20 document and notify the United States Customs and Immigration Services (USCIS) and The Department of Homeland Security via the Student and Exchange Visitor information Services (SEVIS) within 30 days.